 24 May A 13-year-old girl calls Sydney Swans Aboriginal rugby player Adam Goodes an “ape”, shattering the star.
 The racist incident comes 20 years after Aboriginal player Nicky Winmar pointed proudly to his black chest in a similar incident.
 Another comment by television presenter Eddie McGuire a few days later sparks a national debate about racism.

-2 June Yothu Yindi lead singer Yunupingu dies at his home in Yirrkala in Eastern Arnhem Land, Northern Territory, aged 56, from kidney disease.
+2 June Yothu Yindi lead singer Yunupingu dies of kidney disease at his home in Yirrkala in Eastern Arnhem Land, Northern Territory, aged 56, from kidney disease.

 6 June The Musée du Quai Branly (MQB) in Paris unveils the largest Australian Aboriginal public artwork in the world on its roof, a detail of Lena Nyadbi’s painting Dayiwul Lirlmim (Scales of the Barramundi).
 The permanent artwork is only viewable from atop the Eiffel Tower.